Jobs crisis first big test for firebrand French leftist

 The puny aid plan for the car industry he unveiled - Montebourg announced higher subsidies on both electric cars and hybrids - underscored the limited options open to national governments.

-Labor Minister Michel Sapin weighed in saying the two-month-old Socialist government could not work miracles overnight but that the creation of 100,000 state-subsidized jobs next year, fulfilling a campaign promise, would ease the blow from industry cuts.
+Labour Minister Michel Sapin weighed in saying the two-month-old Socialist government could not work miracles overnight but that the creation of 100,000 state-subsidised jobs next year, fulfilling a campaign promise, would ease the blow from industry cuts.

 Opposition conservatives say artificially creating jobs cannot make up for a lack of new private-sector employment and that cash rebates cannot make up for waning consumer demand.